Apadmi-Engineering/Mockzilla/docs/docs/endpoints.md

 **The default is for requests to succeed**.

 !!! note
-    Controlling artificial latency/errors in code is time consuming and inflexible.
-We recommend using the [Mockzilla Desktop](/desktop/overview) app or [Embedded Mobile Ui](/mobile_ui) to do this on the fly.
+    Controlling artificial latency in code is time consuming and inflexible.
+We recommend using the [Mockzilla Desktop](desktop/overview.md) app or [Embedded Mobile Ui](mobile_ui.md) to do this on the fly.

 ## Mock Request Lifecycle